Marlins, Alcantara complete 5-year, $56 million contract - WHIZ News

-MIAMI (AP) — The Miami Marlins completed the signing of right-hander Sandy Alcantara to a five-year contract on Tuesday.
+MIAMI (AP) — The Miami Marlins completed the signing of right-hander Sandy Alcantara to a five-year contract on Tuesday, plus they acquired All-Star infielder Joey Wendle from the Tampa Bay Rays.

-The sides agreed Sunday to a deal worth $56 million.
-The Marlins said the deal also includes an option for a sixth season.
+Alcantara and the Marlins agreed Sunday to a deal worth $56 million.

 It’s a record-setting deal for the Marlins in a couple of different ways.
 It’s the longest and richest for in history for any first-year arbitration eligible pitcher, according to the Marlins, and the longest deal that the current team ownership group — led by Bruce Sherman and Derek Jeter — have given a player.